She posted online about a suicide pact. Now Gig Harbor authorities are trying to dispel the rumor

 “It is just a rumor," said Gig Harbor Police Chief Kelly Busey, who took a break from his scheduled vacation to help his team respond to the claim.
 "We cannot substantiate the claims made by someone on Facebook.
 We don’t know the origin of any pact or any pattern that supports.
 I wish people would not get their facts off of Facebook.”

+Weymiller said once news of the rumored “suicide pact” hit the district, each employee, teacher and district leader began to work on finding out if there was any truth to the situation.

+“So far we have not found anything that suggests a suicide pact,” Weymiller said.

-On Thursday morning, spokeswoman Anne Nesbit posted on the Key Peninsula Fire Station’s Facebook that the earlier post was just a rumor.
+On June 21, spokeswoman Anne Nesbit posted on the Key Peninsula Fire Station’s Facebook that the earlier post was just a rumor.

 Nesbit said she'd contacted the Pierce County Sheriff’s Department, Gig Harbor police and fire, the Peninsula School District, the Red Barn, CHI Franciscan Health and noted she could speak for Key Peninsula fire.